 We share hallways with many different classes, with many different lunch times.
 We need to not treat the hallways as a place of socialization.
 Please do not:

 - …eat right out side our room.
-Please eat at the cafe or the rink.
+Please eat at the cafe.

 - …hang out in a group of 20 right outside the door and socialize.
 While this may sound harmless to us, other teachers in the area are running class and we cannot be a distraction.
 Eat and mingle in the cafe, not in the hallway.